 Match plant growth stage N and P requirements and minimize N and P loss through leaching or runoff by using seasonal applications or split applications.

 If rainfall exceeds 3 inches in 3 days or 4 inches in 7 days, Producers may apply a single supplemental application of N (up to 30 pounds per acre).
 This supplemental application must occur as soon as practicable following the event but cannot occur within 10 days of the next regularly scheduled application of N. Producers must keep copies of all application records as well as rainfall data and any other records used to justify the supplemental N application.

 Guidance: Schedule fertilizer applications based on the dynamics of forage growth and nutrient demand during the growing season, nutrient loss risks, and field operations.
 Forecasted rain, potentially leaching rain events (when rainfall exceeds 3 inches in 3 days or 4 inches in 7 days) and other weather events must be considered before applying N or P to pastures.
-Fertilizer should not be applied when soils are saturated or when plants are dormant.
 Avoid applying fertilizer in the days preceding forecasted, potentially leaching rain events or when soils are saturated.
 Supplemental application of N following a leaching rain event should not be considered a standard practice.
 Producers should carefully evaluate previous and planned applications of N and their specific situation to determine whether supplemental N is needed following a potentially leaching rain event.

 Splitting nutrients into several, smaller applications can help maintain available nutrients to the crop for longer periods of time and minimize leaching or runoff following rain events.
-The use of enhanced efficiency fertilizers (EEF) or organic soil amendments that depend on biological processes to release nutrients also reduces risks to water quality when properly managed.
+The use of EEFs or organic soil amendments that depend on biological processes to release nutrients also reduces risks to water quality when properly managed.
 The use of EEF sources also influences the timing of fertilization, in that fertilization is required less frequently.

 One of the most important principles of fertilizer timing is to avoid fertilizer application to dormant or non-growing pastures.
-During dormancy, plants take up little to no nutrients, so any applied N or P is more likely to leach or run off.
+During dormancy, such as winter conditions for warm-weather forage or crops, when plant growth slows, plants take up little to no nutrients, so any applied N or P is more likely to leach or run off.